Triplkrypl/avr-net-enc28j60/README.md

 // can be called only once per callback call and only if request is processed, in other http listener internal state return 0 as error
 // if HttpStatus.message is 0 pointer default status message is filed by library
 // headers parameter is all additional response header rows example:
-// ContentType: json
+// "ContentType: json" HTTP_HEADER_ROW_BREAK
-// Language: en
+// "Language: en" HTTP_HEADER_ROW_BREAK
-//
+// all header rows have to end with HTTP_HEADER_ROW_BREAK string value
-// all header row have to end with \n character
+// usage of defined constant HTTP_HEADER_ROW_BREAK is important due to consistent rows end sent by library and rows end in application
 // headersLength parameter is length of headers parameter in bytes, if zero length is set no additional headers are send and headers parameter is ignored
 // data parameter is data send in response body if dataLength is zero no body is send and data parameter is ignored unsigned char HttpSendResponse(const HttpStatus *status, unsigned char *headers, unsigned short headersLength, unsigned char *data, unsigned short dataLength);